mvdproopa/SFDCPlatformEventUsecase/README.md

-# SFDCPlatformEventUsecase
+# SFDCPlatformEventUsecase #Mulesoft

-This usecase is created to demo on how to consume platform events from Salesforce.
+This Mulesoft usecase is created to demo on how to consume platform events from Salesforce.
 In this usecase Saleforce connector, HTTP Connector, Secure Properties are used in this application.